RevenueHunt/product-recommendation-quiz-for-magento/README.md

 ### MANUAL INSTALLATION

-First, download the latest version of our extension [here](https://github.com/RevenueHunt/product-recommendation-quiz-for-magento/archive/refs/heads/master.zip "Product Recommendation Quiz for Magento").
+First, download the latest version of our module [here](https://github.com/RevenueHunt/product-recommendation-quiz-for-magento/archive/refs/heads/master.zip "Product Recommendation Quiz for Magento").

-Log in to your Magento dashboard, navigate to the extensions menu, and click on "Add New", then click on "Upload Extension".
+Log in to your Magento dashboard, navigate to the modules menu, and click on "Add New", then click on "Upload Module".
 Choose the ZIP file you downloaded in the previous step and click on "Install Now".

 ## Frequently Asked Questions